In this Bar Rescue episode, Jon Taffer visits Gipsy in Las Vegas, Nevada.

 Jon decides to give him a second chance to prove himself.

-After thirty-six hours the bar is renovated and the staff are gathered.
+Thirty Six hours later, the bar is renovated and the staff are gathered.

 As the reveal is about to happen Paul interrupts to let Brandon go.